Open help menu

 The Attachment Trauma Timeline: Those who have experienced relational trauma can lack a clear “who, what, when, and where” when they try to talk about their experiences.
 Because we may shut down or dissociate when we’re overwhelmed during painful exchanges, we may foreclose on our emotional reactions in those moments.
 Then later, when we want to examine them, our feelings can be unavailable to us..
 Timelines offer a user-friendly way to bring order and clarity to this inner silence or chaos.
 The attachment trauma timeline helps clients to place experiences that they may have pushed out of consciousness into the overall framework of their lives and to identify reenactment patterns and attachment/developmental issues.

 The Resilience Timeline: We often forget to celebrate our strengths and the good choices and positive relationships we have made that have helped us to get to where we are today.
-The Resilience Timeline is a way of taking stock of accomplishments, making good choices, consolidating gains, and identifying times that felt good and people who felt supportive.
+The Resilience Timeline is a way of taking stock of accomplishments, celebrating good choices, consolidating gains, and identifying times that felt good and people who felt supportive.

 Presenters